San Juan Books: Our Hybrid Publishing Division

 - Author discounts.
 We offer 40% author discounts on book purchases.
 (Shipping costs must be borne by the author.)
-If an author purchases more than 50 books at one time, then a 50% discount and free shipping apply.
+If an author purchases 50 or more books at one time, then a 50% discount and free shipping apply.

 - Book copies.